okikiola11/deckOfCards/README.md

 # DECKOFCARDS

 This project is a game that uses the deckOfCards API to fetch cards on the screen for 2 players.
-It updates the scores for both players and displays the winner on the screen.
+It updates the scores for both players and displays the winner.

 ## Built With
 - React